bruj0/docker_ipv6_securely/README.md

 ### Docker configuration
 More information: https://docs.docker.com/v17.09/engine/userguide/networking/default_network/ipv6/#routed-network-environment

-We configure docker to ouse our /80 subnet under :0001::/80 and as default gateway WAN6 from pFsense.
+We configure docker to use our /80 subnets under :0001::/80 and as default gateway WAN6 from pFsense.

 ```
 # cat /etc/docker/daemon.json